-The Crown Estate, Marine Scotland and Welsh Government (the Sponsors) then funded a Secretariat function to run the programme (now known as ORJIP Ocean Energy) and to bring industry, funders and researchers together so that the sectors' consenting risks can be addressed in a timely manner and on a strategic basis.
-The Secretariat role is funded for an initial pilot phase, lasting approximately 15 months to June 2016.
+The Offshore Renewables Joint industry Programme Ocean Energy (ORJIP Ocean Energy) was first funded in 2015 by The Crown Estate (TCE), Marine Scotland and Welsh Government (the Sponsors) as the result of recognition amongst many in the industry (developers, regulators, their advisors and the research community) that a coordinated, strategic approach would help de-risk and accelerate the consenting of wave and tidal current projects in the UK.
+ORJIP Ocean Energy was designed to bring together industry, funders and researchers so that the sectors' Environmental Impact Assessment (EIA) and Habitats Regulations Appraisal (HRA) consenting risks could be addressed in a timely manner and on a strategic basis.
+The Secretariat role was funded for an initial pilot phase, lasting approximately 15 months to June 2016.
+With the addition of funders Scottish Natural Heritage (SNH) and Natural Resources Wales (NRW), the first official phase of the project was run from June 2016 to June 2017.
 The Secretariat function is run by Aquatera and delivery partners MarineSpace and the European Marine Energy Centre (EMEC).